-Once a school district identifies the child as "habitually truant," it is required to develop a treatment or intervention plan.
+Once a school district identifies the child as "habitually truant," it is required to develop an intervention plan.

-- The plan will help the child to remain in school, with the full participation of the child's parent, guardian, or legal custodian when practicable. - School personnel must make all reasonable efforts to meet with the parent, guardian, or legal custodian of the child to review and evaluate the reasons for the child's truancy. - School personnel are encouraged to work with local community services to develop the plan and the plan must include appropriate sanctions other than placement in a juvenile detention facility for a child who is habitually truant and who has refused to comply with the plan.
+- The plan must be developed with the goal of assisting the student to remain in school.
+When practicable, the district should create and implement the plan with the full participation of the child's parent, guardian, or legal custodian - School personnel must make all reasonable efforts to meet with the parent, guardian, or legal custodian of the child to review and evaluate the reasons for the child's truancy. - School personnel are encouraged to work with local community services to develop the plan and the plan must include appropriate sanctions other than placement in a juvenile detention facility for a child who is habitually truant and who has refused to comply with the plan.